danielmarschall/cmdb2/HELP_ArtistClientWindow.md

 The database grid has the following columns:
 - Column `DATE`: Date of the payment
-- Column `AMOUNT`: The amount in the target currency
+- Column `AMOUNT`: The amount in the target currency sent from the client to the artist.
+The value is always positive (except for refunds, then it is negative).
 - Column `CURRENCY`: The currency
 - Column `AMOUNT_LOCAL`: The amount in the local currency.
 - Column `AMOUNT_VERIFIED`: Set this to "True" when you have verified that the local amount is correct (i.e. after checking your bank statement).
 The correctness includes the actualy applied conversion rate and various fees.